Policies and Committees

 Dioxin tracking test

-▼ Photos of dioxin testing at National Cheng Kung University
+Photos of dioxin testing at National Cheng Kung University

-In 2020, a total of 38 urban solid waste incinerator operators were tested, and the average blood concentration of polychlorinated dibenzo-p-dioxins/furans (PCDD/F) was found to be 12.1 pg WHO9 8-TEQ/ g lipid.
-This value is lower than the average test result in 2016 (14.6 pg WHO9 8 -TEQ/g lipid) and 2012 (13.3 pg WHO9 8 -TEQ/g lipid), but slightly higher than the average test result in 2008 (11.1 pg WHO9 8 -TEQ/ g lipid).
+In 2020, a total of 38 urban solid waste incinerator operators were tested, and the average blood concentration of polychlorinated dibenzo-p-dioxins/furans (PCDD/F) was found to be 12.1 pg WHO9 8-TEQ/g lipid.
+This value is lower than the average test result in 2016 (14.6 pg WHO9 8 -TEQ/g lipid) and 2012 (13.3 pg WHO9 8 -TEQ/g lipid), but slightly higher than the average test result in 2008 (11.1 pg WHO9 8 -TEQ/g lipid).
 The results indicate that despite long-term exposure to the incinerator work environment, the blood concentrations of polychlorinated dibenzo-p-dioxins/furans (PCDD/F) in the 38 urban solid waste incinerator operators did not show a significant increase.

 HSE Series Activities

 The HSE Series Activities are organized annually.
-In 2022, through the Safety Open Letter from the President of ECOVE, all employees were reminded of the importance of building a safety consensus, understanding potential hazards, and implementing safety measures.
+In 2023, through the Safety Open Letter from the General Manager of ECOVE, all employees were reminded of the importance of building a safety consensus, understanding potential hazards, and implementing safety measures.
 Various levels of supervisors provided on-site guidance and inspections to ensure compliance with work safety requirements.
 Emergency response training was conducted through hands-on exercises, allowing employees to immerse themselves in realistic scenarios and understand how to respond effectively in such situations.
 Contract management also continuously engages in safety reflection, proposing innovative ideas or improvement suggestions to achieve the implementation of safety and health measures.

-▼ HSE Open Letter
+HSE Open Letter